 DID YOU KNOW…

-There is an instrument in the dental office that is used on every patient for every procedure but is never sterilized!
+There is an instrument in the dental office that is used by a dentist on every patient for every procedure but is never sterilized!

 THE AIR/WATER SYRINGE